 In the center of our teeth lies the pulp chamber.
 It is commonly referred to as the nerve of the tooth.
 In actuality, it consists of an artery, a vein, and a nerve.
 It is the chamber where the tooth is alive.

-If anything broaches the sanctity of the chamber the tissue inside will die, it will necrose.
+If anything breaches the sanctity of the chamber the tissue inside will die, it will necrose.
 As a tooth dies bacteria invade the pulp chamber, gases are formed.
 These gases are locked inside the tooth causing lots of discomfort.

 What may cause an Emergency Root Canal?

 A patient will feel hypersensitivity to heat, pressure, tapping and bending their head down.
-Pain upon lying down or any swelling in the mouth are signs that emergency endodontist must be seen.
+Pain upon lying down or any swelling in the mouth are signs that an emergency endodontist must be seen.

 Emergency Root Canal FAQ